SRS Trainee Opportunities

 Trainee International/Domestic Match Program

 SRS Trainees are invited to participate in the Trainee ID (International and Domestic) Match Program, a networking opportunity where international and domestic trainees will be matched base on research interests.
 Trainee Pairs will be encouraged to meet during SRS Trainee Series at SLEEP 2020.
 This opportunity is free and open to all trainees but requires an application.
-The 2020 application will be available in January 2020.
+The 2020 application can be viewed here.

 Trainee Networking Development Suite

 SRS Competitive Awards

 SRS competitive awards exist to support a trainee’s effort to grow in the field.
 Current SRS ‘Student’ Membership is required.
 Each application will be reviewed on its own merit.
 Please apply to all awards for which you are eligible and interested, attending to the requirements in the online application.
 Only applicants who are registered for the Trainee Symposia Series at SLEEP 2020 (Sunday, June 14, 2020) will be considered.
-Application will be available in January 2020.
+Application is now available.